-Storm water management and drainage must be submitted for review for all zoning certificate applications where there is new construction unless:
+Storm water management and drainage must be submitted for review for all zoning certificate applications where there is:

-- The new construction is related to a single-family or two-family dwelling; or - (2) The new construction is less than 1,000 square feet constructed on existing impervious surface.
-The 1,000 square foot threshold shall apply to the total square footage of any new buildings, building additions, accessory buildings, or outbuildings. - (B) On-site surface drainage retention/detention areas and calculations must be presented to the Township Zoning Office as part of any applicable site plan application.
+- (1) New impervious surface totaling 500 square feet or more unless the new construction is related to a single-family or two-family dwelling; or - 1,000 square feet of new building footprint on existing impervious surface.
+The threshold shall apply to the total square footage of any new buildings, building additions, accessory buildings, or outbuildings. - (B) On-site surface drainage retention/detention areas and calculations must be presented to the Township Zoning Office as part of any applicable site plan application.
 Such plans shall be reviewed by the office of the Mahoning County Engineer.
 The applicant is required to submit for review by the Mahoning County Engineer a certified as-built drawing(s) depicting and/or a construction certification letter assuring storm water management compliance. - (C) Stormwater drainage calculations, as required by Boardman Township, shall be prepared by a Professional Engineer registered in the State of Ohio and must be submitted for review in accordance with the Mahoning County Engineer's Drainage criteria. - (D) Stormwater drainage areas must be maintained as built.